EremosCore/Eremos/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] Any dependent changes have been merged and published

 ## Related Issues
 Closes #(issue number)
 Related to #(issue number)

 ## Screenshots/Demo
 If applicable, add screenshots or demo links to help explain your changes.
-(Please use youtube.com)
+(Please use Youtube.com)

 ## Deployment Notes
 Any special deployment considerations or migration steps needed.